chrislarson1/virtex/README.md

 ### Design principles

 ##### Philosophy
-- Flexibility: Python native serving implementation with no restrictions on application, model, implementation, deep learning framework etc.
+- Flexibility: Python native serving implementation no vendor lock-in.
+Use your packages of choice.
 - Shared-nothing: Performant serving implementation on an event loop, offload expensive compute to an accelerator.
 No interprocess communication!

 ##### Implementation